 If you want to sail to Mauritius from India, there are two ports from which you can set sail.

-From SSR airport, there are many local buses which can take travellers to their destination.
+Mauritius tourism is absolutely amazing and there are many places to visit in Mauritius too.
+You can visit these places with some convenient `transportation available in Mauritius.
+From SSR airport, there are many local buses that can take travellers to their destination.
 Keep an eye out for 09, 10 and 198, as these are the buses that are specifically for the airport.
 Mauritius’ bus network is extensive and spread across the entire island.
 You can choose between the standard bus or the express bus.
-Express buses offer the comforts of air conditioning and less stops along the route.
+Express buses offer the comforts of air conditioning and fewer stops along the route.
 Buses run between 05:30 am to 8:00 pm.
 If you are travelling to a more remote area of the island, bear in mind that the transport does get a little more cumbersome, and you may need to change a bus or two to reach your destination.
 You can also avail of taxis and cars waiting outside the airport; however, they are more expensive than the bus.
+Also, there are some amazing Mauritius tour packages available and also check out the best time to visit Mauritius.